akhanaton/polkadot-k8s-operator/README.md

     path: "/mnt/vda1/data1"
 ```

 The fields "hostPath -> path" describe where the folder will be mounted inside minikube.
-We have to create that folders and grant some permission first:
+We have first to create that folders and grant some permission:

 ```sh
 # ssh into Minikube